qalicha-dev28/Habit-Tracker/README.md

 python test.py

 It will display the current categories, habits, and completions in the database.
+Running the CLI

+To start the Habit Tracker CLI:

+python -m lib.cli

+From here, you can add habits, mark completions, and view progress.
+(The available commands depend on your implementation in cli.py.)
 Author

 Name: Najma Boru
 GitHub: qalicha-dev28
 License

 This project is licensed under the MIT License.